 2. Set Clear, Achievable Goals: Define clear, measurable objectives that focus on both academic achievements and cognitive skill learning.
 Goals should be attainable, considering the student's starting point and potential.

 3. Incorporate Learning Skills: Include strategies to develop core learning skills such as critical thinking, memory techniques, and problem-solving.
-This enhances the student's ability to engage with content meaningfully and independently.
+This enhances the student's ability to en gage with content meaningfully and independently.

-4. Address Social and Emotional Needs: Recognize the impact of social and emotional factors, like anxiety, on learning.
+4. Address Social and Emotional Needs: recognise the impact of social and emotional factors, like anxiety, on learning.
 Provide support structures within the ILP that help manage these aspects, thereby creating a safe and conducive learning environment.

 5. Engage with Interests and Strengths: Tap into the student's interests and strengths to make learning more engaging and relevant.
 This approach not only boosts motivation but also helps in applying new knowledge and skills in preferred contexts.